healthy-liveable-cities/that-melbourne/README.md

 The data to run the model is available in the data folder.

 ## Results
-Complete results for the latest version of the model can be found here (TO DO).
+Complete results for the latest version of the model can be found here ( https://belenzapata-diomedi.shinyapps.io/TripsReplaceMelbourne/).